jorvlan/open-visualizations/README.md

 - R (.rmd)

 ## Update 30 April - 2020:
-Thanks to the overwhelming feedback on Twitter, and thanks to Micah Allen, I will implement some of people's comments and upload an updated version somewhere in the upcoming two months.
+Thanks to the overwhelming feedback on Twitter, and thanks to Micah Allen, I will try to implement some comments and upload an updated version somewhere in the next two months.

 # Interactive tutorials